nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="images/Model.png">

+The Model component consists of classes that represents the tasks and things that a nurse has to do in the real world.

 The `Model`, consists of 5 different types of lists.

 - AppointmentList stores DoctorAppointment objects.
 AppointmentList also has methods needed to modify the list with objects.